JuliaLang/www.julialang.org/downloads/index.md

 ---

-### Please do not use the version of "Julia" shipped by unix package managers
+### Please do not use the version of "Julia" shipped by Linux or BSD package managers

-Many unix package managers ship broken and/or significantly out of date versions of Julia.
+Many Linux/BSD/Unix package managers ship broken and/or significantly out of date versions of Julia.
 Please use juliaup or download the official binaries instead.

 ### Supported platforms